kamaldeen91/qsp-modeling-with-python/README.md

 parameters = [K, K12, K21]
 ```

-2. Run the single, multiple does (with and without delay) simulations for any model of your choice.
+2. Run a single, multiple does (with and without delay) simulations for any model of your choice.